 Fearing a deflationary trap, these central banks started betting that negative rates would spur intense levels of borrowing and spending.
 After all, why would a consumer prefer to keep their money in an account at a bank, when they could be borrowing money and making a profit?
 And why would a bank not lend out to businesses and consumers when they’d be penalized for holding onto cash at the Fed?

 “The idea of bringing policy rates and interest rates broadly into negative territory is really to stimulate the flow of credit and to essentially encourage risk-taking on the part of consumers and investors,” Lebovitz says.
+“It’s meant to incentivize people to borrow money and take more risk.”

 Even trickier, officials theorized that negative rates could devalue the country’s currency.
 It would push foreign investors out and cause an uptick in demand for the country’s exports.
 That’s been a major talking point for President Donald Trump — one of the main reasons why he pressured officials throughout 2019 to reduce rates to “zero or lower.”